pharriso/ansible_workshop/exercises/ansible_network/config-drift/README.md

 |  Playbook |  snmp_config.yml |
 |  Credential |  Workshop Credential |

-Now add the following into EXTRA VARIABLES:
+Now add the following into EXTRA VARIABLES.
+In reality you would create a custom credential to securely store these details but this is fine for the Lab.
 ```bash
 snow_user: <instructor to provide>
 snow_password: <instructor to provide>